All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dr. Kidd briefly discusses the emerging research on combining GLP-1 drugs with other interventions.
 Some physicians are pairing GLP-1 drugs with low-dose naltrexone, which may add to appetite suppression through opioid receptor blockade.
 Others are combining them with metformin, SGLT2 inhibitors, or phentermine for additive effects.
 The evidence base for these combinations is thin but growing.

 He also previews the next generation of drugs in the pipeline.
 Triple agonists targeting GLP-1, GIP, and glucagon receptors are in late-stage clinical trials.
 Retatrutide, the leading triple agonist, produced weight loss of up to 24% in phase 2 trials.
 Amycretin, which combines GLP-1 and amylin agonism, showed even higher numbers in early data.
-Within the next 2-3 years, the GLP-1 drug landscape may look very different than it does today.
+Within the next 2-3 years, the GLP-1 drug space may look very different than it does today.

 Oral formulations are another game-changer on the horizon.
 Oral semaglutide (Rybelsus) is already available for diabetes but at doses too low for significant weight loss.
 Higher-dose oral semaglutide is in phase 3 trials for obesity.
 If approved, it would eliminate the injection barrier that deters some patients and potentially change the cost structure since pills are cheaper to manufacture and distribute than injectable biologics.